1984 New Zealand general election: Results

 The 1984 election saw the Labour Party win 56 of the 95 seats in parliament, a gain of 13.
 This was enough for it to hold an outright majority and form the fourth Labour government.
 The National Party won only 37 seats, a loss of ten.
 The New Zealand Party, despite winning 12.2% of the vote, failed to gain any seats at all.
 Social Credit managed to win two seats, the same number as it had held previously.
 The Values Party, an environmentalist group, gained fifth place, but no seats.

 There were 95 seats being contested in the 1984 election, three more than in the previous parliament.
 All but two of these seats were won by one of the two major parties.

 The Labour Party, previously in opposition, won 56 seats, an outright majority.
 Most of the seats won by Labour were in urban areas, following the party's typical pattern.
 Exceptions to this general trend include the eastern tip of the North Island and the western coast of the South Island.
-Labour's strongest regions were the Wellington area (where the party won every seat), as well as theWestern and Southern areas of Auckland where most of the poorest lived, Christchurch and Dunedin (cities in which it won most seats).
+Labour's strongest regions were the Wellington area (where the party won every seat), as well as the western and southern areas of Auckland where most of the poorest lived, Christchurch and Dunedin (cities in which it won most seats).
 Smaller cities such as Hamilton, Nelson, Napier, Hastings and Palmerston North were also won by Labour.
 As expected, Labour also won all four Māori seats, maintaining its traditional strength there.